learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How do you compare Object and Map?
+## Q 11.16.
+How do you compare Object and Map?

 **1. Object:**